harrwinraoapps/emagazine/content/post/group_two/Manasa Bhajore/index.md

 ---

+With swami teaching I have learned how to love and care to others.

+---

 ## Manasa Bhajore Guru Charanam

-With swami teaching I have learn how to love and care to others

 {{< youtube htfO3FXylyo >}}